-“Of course you can still get tan while wearing sunscreen,” Serrador says.“It all depends on the strength of the SPF.”
-(Need a little SPF refresher?
-Read this.)
+“Of course you can still get a tan while wearing sunscreen,” says Vanda Serrador, facialist and founder of Urban Skin.“It all depends on the strength of the SPF.”
 Simply put, the SPF number is a measure of how long your skin can be in direct sunlight without beginning to get red or sunburn.
-Side note: SPF only measures protection from UVB rays—the type that cause the skin to burn—and not UVA rays—the type that age the skin with over-exposure.
-That’s why it’s important to reach for a sunscreen with broad-spectrum UVA/UVB protection.
+Keep in mind that SPF only measures protection from UVB rays, the type that causes the skin to burn, and not UVA rays, the type that age the skin with over-exposure.
+That’s why it’s important to reach for a sunscreen with broad-spectrum UVA and UVB protection.

+That’s not to say that you should stay locked up indoors all the time but rather take adequate sun protection measures when you do step outside.
 According to the Skin Cancer Foundation, an SPF 15 sunscreen blocks 93 percent of UVB radiation, while an SPF 30 sunscreen blocks nearly 97 percent.
-There is no sunscreen that will block 100 percent of UV rays, so your skin—especially if it burns easily—may still get some color even with it on, just at a slower rate.

-That’s not to say that you should stay locked up indoors all the time, but rather take adequate sun protection measures when you do step outside.
-The Skin Cancer Foundation recommends reaching for a broad-spectrum UVA/UVB sunscreen—it has to be labeled as such—that includes some combination of the following UVA-blocking ingredients: zinc oxide, titanium dioxide, avobenzone, ecamsule or oxybenzone.
+There is no sunscreen that will block 100 percent of UV rays, so your skin, especially if it burns easily, may still get some color even with it on — just at a slower rate.
+The Skin Cancer Foundation recommends reaching for a broad-spectrum UVA and UVB sunscreen (it has to be labeled as such) that includes some combination of the following UVA-blocking ingredients: zinc oxide, titanium dioxide, avobenzone, ecamsule or oxybenzone.